PeerHerholz/BIDSonym/docs/source/example.rst

 An usage example
 ------------------

-In order to provide interested users the opportunity to test ``BIDSOnym`` and thus evaluate if they want to utilize it within their own datasets, we provide an example step-by-step walkthrough based on an open non-deidentified datasets.
+In order to provide interested users the opportunity to test ``BIDSonym`` and thus evaluate if they want to utilize it within their own datasets, we provide an example step-by-step walkthrough based on an open non-deidentified datasets.

 **1. The example dataset**

 Finding non-deidentified open datasets is hard and rightfully so, because the privacy of the participants needs to be protected.
-Luckily for ``BIDSonym``, there a few ones out there where participants (mostly they were neuroscientits themselves) provided their own data in a non-deidentified manner.
+Luckily for ``BIDSonym``, there a few ones out there where participants (mostly they were neuroscientists themselves) provided their own data in a non-deidentified manner.
 For this example, we decided to go with an adapted version of the `MyConnectome dataset <http://myconnectome.org/wp/>`_ which can be found on `OpenNeuro <https://openneuro.org/datasets/ds000031/versions/00001>`_, licensed under `PDDL <https://opendatacommons.org/licenses/pddl/summary/>`_.